jimjunker1/Junker-et-al_TempIndependenceSecProd/docs/SecProd-revision.md

 ## Estimated GPP with Morin {#morin_pred}

 The Morin model predicts daily GPP with just temperature and chlorophyll *a*.
 It has the advantage of including chlorophyll, resource data we have across the entire gradient.
 I am a little skeptical about that lack of inclusion of light availability.
-It seems that because the model is built across latitudes, the temperature coefficients (dependence) would reflect the covariance in temp & light the exists across that latitude.
+It seems that because the model is built across latitudes, the temperature coefficients (dependence) would reflect the covariance in temp & light that exists across latitude.
 I wonder if this has the potential to over estimate GPP in the winter in warmer streams here because the decoupling of the temp-light covariance.
-Alex suggested this might not be an issue, and represents one of many aspects that are not accounted for in such a simple model.
+Alex suggested this might not be an issue.
+Further, this is just one of many variables that are not accounted for in such a simple model.
 So here it goes:

 ![](C:/Users/james/Documents/Projects/Junker-et-al_TempIndependenceSecProd/docs/SecProd-revision_files/figure-html/GPP plot-1.png)<!-- -->![](C:/Users/james/Documents/Projects/Junker-et-al_TempIndependenceSecProd/docs/SecProd-revision_files/figure-html/GPP plot-2.png)<!-- -->